 I work with drones (also known as UAS or UAV - unmanned aerial systems/vehicles), and this is a question I get a lot.
 It is not typically asked in a forceful or suspicious manner, but I always have a momentary adrenaline rush when I see the curious bystander / no-nonsense groundskeeper / wealthy nearby landowner look up, check out our drone, and start to walk over.

-ESIP Student Fellows are a group of graduate students that are interested in working in cross-discipline activities that further the development of Earth science technologies that improve the flow of data bridging the gap between informatics and Earth Science and applying research to real-world problems.
+ESIP Student Fellows are graduate students and postdoctoral researchers interested in bridging the gap between informatics and Earth science.
 This fellowship provides students a chance to work closely with professionals in an interdisciplinary, cross-sector group on current Earth Science problems.
 The students become engaged in the group as rapporteurs, documenting the work of the group on the monthly telecons and at the semi-annual meetings (Summer/Winter).

 Attack of the Drones

 A long time ago in a galaxy far, far away drones took over the Grand Ballroom.
 An ominous buzz filled the room as the drones zoomed, gained altitude, and spun into unknowing bystanders.
 The room was tense with anticipation, as those present wondered what the Attack of the Drones meant for the Galactic Empire.

 Okay, okay, so it turns out that “a long time ago” was just last week at the...